HypothesisWorks/HypothesisWorks.github.io/_posts/2017-03-09-hypothesis-for-researchers.md

 ### What are some interesting research directions?

-I have a large number of possible directions that my work on Hypothesis could be taken - far more than I can practically work on, so a lot of the most important work I would be doing as part of a PhD is prioritizing and figuring out which ones are the most promising.
+I have a large number of possible directions that my work on Hypothesis could be taken.
+Probably a far larger amount than I can practically ever work on, so a large part of any PhD would be prioritising.

 The following are what I think of as the four most interesting directions to go next:

 #### More structured byte streams